thetrime/trimeplay/README.md

 What doesn't work *but should* (ie, bugs)
    * Sometimes the airplay capability disappears from the network.
 Not sure why (yet)
+   * Sockets are not correctly cleaned up.
+See the fixme in trimeplay.brs
    * the screensaver will still come on if you're looking at a photo.
 I don't know if this is a bug or a feature?

 LICENSE: